Seed format

 Explanation

-• Origin: A single byte is used (01 for the first message and 03 for the second) to specify the origin of the call, useful for testing scenarios with different origins.
+• Origin: A single byte is used (01 for the first message and 03 for the second) to specify the origin of the call.
+This is useful for testing scenarios with different origins.

 • Parameters: Following the message selector, SCALE-encoded parameters are specified (example: 00), representing the input data for each message.